Big-Smarty/toy-blockchain/README.md

 # TODO
-- create a vulkan application to preprocess the data and run the compute shader
+- create a crypto coin???
-- gain as many points as possible
-- profit???
+- farm more aura???